Women's Beginner Fly Fishing

 The Chattahoochee River provides an excellent year round fly fishing opportunity right here in Atlanta!
 The constant cool water from Buford Dam is what creates the perfect habitat for trout as the water rarely gets warmer than 50°F. In fact, Trout Unlimited ranked the Chattahoochee as one of America’s 100 best trout streams!
 Much of the land in the stretch below Lake Lanier lies within the National Park Service (NPS) and is managed by the Chattahoochee River National Recreation Area (CRNRA).

-Become a Georgia Conservancy member today, or renew your membership to register on April 13!
-Already a member?
+Did you know?
+Georgia Conservancy members have the opportunity to register early for select Stewardship Trips, as well as receive a discount on a number of our adventures during the year.
+Become a Georgia Conservancy member today, or renew your membership Already a member?
 Use your email provided promo code for early registration and to receive a discount (Live Oak Level and above) when registering for this trip.
-If you have any questions, please contact Georgia Conservancy Development Coordinator Carden Barkley at firstname.lastname@example.org

 The Georgia Conservancy's Stewardship Trips program is excited to offer our Day Trips for the third year in a row.
 Our Day Trips help to supplement and enhance our already robust statewide trips schedule and aims to highlight and acknowledge the diverse array of green spaces, natural resources, individuals and organizations that are putting metro Atlanta on the map for environmental stewardship and sustainable growth.